loculus-project/loculus/website/README.md

 If you run Playwright for the first time, you might need to run `npx playwright install` and `npx playwright install-deps` first.
 Playwright will tell you if that's the case.

+You also need to generate the necessary config files:
+`npm run generateConfig`

 ### Running The Application

 Run `npm run start-server` to build and run the production version of the application.